 Entertaining entry in the long-running series, damaged a bit by over-familiarity with the formula, but its non-stop sense of fun and adventure is hard to resist — You Only Live Twice is an enjoyable action pic with plenty of eye-popping action sequences.

 You Only Live Twice is a spectacular production in a very sense of the word.
 Everything is bigger — bigger sets, bigger stunts, bigger special effects, etc. Fortunately the storyline justifies all the upgrades.
-Producers Albert R. Broccoli and Harry Saltzman hired a new director, the talented Lewis Gilbert (Alfie), and they all worked together well enough to create a truly grandiose adventure.
+Producers Albert R. Broccoli and Harry Saltzman hired a new director, the talented Lewis Gilbert (Educating Rita and Shirley Valentine), and they all worked together well enough to create a truly grandiose adventure.

-You Only Live Twice was written by no other than Roald Dahl, the legendary children’s book author.
+You Only Live Twice was written by no other than Roald Dahl, the legendary children’s book author (Charlie and the Chocolate Factory and James and the Giant Peach).
 I could not find any trace of Dahl’s penchant for kooky twists and turns, though.
 I’m assuming that the producers kept the writer on a tight leash and pretty much forced him to stay within the established parameters.
 Dahl’s twisted sense of humor could have added something new to the formula, but alas it is not here.

 Dahl does go for a harsher Bond — he accentuates Bond’s coldness and callousness.
 For example, Bond’s girlfriend is killed and in the next scene our favorite agent is checking out possible replacements.